spacebot3000/dotfiles/README.md

 # spacebot3000's dotfiles

+**Deps:**

-Deps: oh-my-zsh for the zsh config, and vim-plug for the neovim config.
+- oh-my-zsh (and my custom zsh theme, arrow) for the zsh config
+- vim-plug (plugins: bogster, lualine.nvim, nvim-web-devicons, vim-repeat, leap.nvim, nim.vim) and for the neovim config
+- Terminus font with nerd patches for Alacritty